bun test decides which files to run as tests by matching their paths against a set of patterns.

 Position Arguments as Filters

-You can filter which test files run by passing additional positional arguments tobun test:
+To filter which test files run, pass additional positional arguments tobun test:

 terminal